 Contact Former Employers

 The first place to start when trying to find old 401(k) accounts is with your previous employer.
-You can contact the Human Resources department to ask what’s happening with your account.

 • Leave it where it is